LIS Program Data 2021-2022

 The College of Computing & Informatics is a member of the Association for Library and Information Science Education (ALISE).
 In 2017, the American Library Association reaccredited the Drexel LIS graduate major program with "continuous accreditation" status until 2024.
 Systematic planning and program learning assessment are an integral part of our program’s ongoing efforts.
 As explained in our 2017 ALA Accreditation Program Self-Study, we conduct systematic data gathering from our constituencies including students, faculty, alumni, employers and administrators.

 The MS in Information LIS Program Learning Objectives are fundamental to our ongoing assessment efforts.

 MS in Information LIS program student learning achievement is assessed on a four-year evaluation cycle that ties the MSLIS program outcomes to the ALA competencies and to the core course assignments.
-The current four-year evaluation cycle began with the fall of academic year 2017/2018, when a new degree program revision was implemented, as described in the 2017 ALA Accreditation Program Self-Study.
+This academic year began a new four-year evaluation cycle.
 The program assessment cycle is shown in Table 1.

 Table 1: Data collection cycle for MSLIS program learning outcomes assessment.

 Program learning outcomes #3 and #4 were evaluated during AY2019/2020, as per the assessment review cycle:

 - Program learning outcome #1: Analyze and apply information policies and professional guidelines to deliver creative, ethical information services.

 - Program learning outcome #2: Foster the core values of the profession (e.g., access, equity, intellectual freedom, privacy, social justice) in our students and in the communities they serve.